Renaissance Technologies LLC Reduces Position in iShares Latin America 40 ETF (NYSEARCA:ILF)

-Renaissance Technologies LLC cut its holdings in shares of iShares Latin America 40 ETF (NYSEARCA:ILF) by 30.3% during the 2nd quarter, HoldingsChannel reports.
-The institutional investor owned 24,900 shares of the company’s stock after selling 10,800 shares during the quarter.
-Renaissance Technologies LLC’s holdings in iShares Latin America 40 ETF were worth $785,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Renaissance Technologies LLC trimmed its position in iShares Latin America 40 ETF (NYSEARCA:ILF) by 30.3% during the 2nd quarter, HoldingsChannel reports.
+The firm owned 24,900 shares of the company’s stock after selling 10,800 shares during the period.
+Renaissance Technologies LLC’s holdings in iShares Latin America 40 ETF were worth $785,000 as of its most recent filing with the SEC.

 iShares S & P Latin America 40 Index Fund, formerly iShares Latin America 40 ETF (the Fund), is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the S&P Latin America 40 (the Index).
 The Index consists of selected equities trading on the exchanges of five Latin American countries.